severhussein/sysc3303/README.txt

 -Next, on the Server, choose option 1 to begin running the Server

 2- Run the ErrorSimulator.java
-- Enter the ip address of the server.
-If the error simulator and server are running on the same machine, input 1 for loopback.
+- Fisrt, enter the server ip address.
+If the error simulator and server are running on the same machine, input 1 for local machine.
+- Then choose error cases based on what you want, "Incorrect Data" includes data fields, size, TID errors, "Network Error" includes duplicate, delayed and lost.
-- To simulate Packet Duplicate at Data#3, choose options by the sequence: {2, 1, 1, 3, 3} (detail and other cases see Case Steps below)
+- For example, to simulate Packet Duplicate at Data#3, choose options by the sequence: {2, 1, 1, 3, 3} (detail and other cases see Case Steps below)

 3- Run the Client.java:
-- Entet the ip address of the error simulator.
-If the error simulator and client are running on the same machine, input 1 for loopback.
+- Choose "change IP", then input the ip address of the error simulator.
+If the error simulator and client are running on the same machine, input 1 for local machine.
 -You can toggle between normal and test mode, as well as quiet and verbose mode.
 (Default at Verbose Mode + Test Mode) (see note 2, 3 below)
 -To read a file, select option 1, but first read the "FILE READ/WRITE SECTION" above -To write a file, select option 2, but first read the "FILE READ/WRITE SECTION" above